Life After Dave Ramsey’s Baby Step 7

 Building your passion around a small business idea can be an excellent way to increase your joy and increase your income.
 I'm motivated by the hundreds of online business entrepreneurs I’ve spoken with who have developed a solid income by starting a blog, promoting their services and selling products.

-Last year, I decided to take this entrepreneurial leap full-time.
-I quit my job at 38 years old and decided to be a full-time online content creator.
+A few years ago, I decided to take this entrepreneurial leap full-time.
+I quit my job at 38 years old and decided to be a family finance coach.
 So far, I’m absolutely loving it!
+I work 20-30 hours per week and have more time to enjoy life.

-There are definitely disadvantages of entrepreneurship (full-time), but there are plenty of advantages too.
+There are disadvantages to entrepreneurship, but there are plenty of advantages too.

 The Final Destination: Bring In More Passive Income Than Your Expenses